donovanp007/cubing-comp-6-dec/Downloads/cubing-comp-6-dec corrdted working/cubing-comp-6-dec-main/DOCKER_SETUP.md

 - [Next.js Docker Guide](https://nextjs.org/docs/deployment/docker)
 - [Alpine Linux Documentation](https://alpinelinux.org/)

+## Deployment Notes

+Your application is ready for production deployment on Coolify or any Docker-compatible platform.

 ## Support

 For issues or questions about Docker setup, check the Docker logs first: